nickythorne/versionity/README.md

       -i. --identifier [identifier]  A custom identifier that can be specified for pre-type version updates.
       -p, --publish                  Automatically publishes the application after performing the version update -d, --directory                Change the directory where the package.json is located.
+      -vo, --versionOnly             This will only output the updated version number to stdout.
+All other logging is disabled.